douglasgscofield/add-to-Qiime-DB/README.md

 Qiime-DB-enhance
 ================

 A small collection of scripts to ease the enhancement of a Qiime reference database.
-BioPerl is required, as is a local copy of the NCBI taxonomy database (see below).
+BioPerl is required, as is Gnu sort (on Macs, install `coreutils` using MacPorts and reference as `gsort`) and a local copy of the NCBI taxonomy database (see below).
 Two of these scripts started life written by others and are extensively modified here.

 The workflow requires a few steps and is quite simple.
 We start with a set of ITS sequences to blast, in Fasta format, say in `seqs.fa`.
 We will have blast results returned in a table format that includes taxonomic information.